Boston Dynamics adds an ‘arm’ to its robotic dog Spot

 In a demonstration video on YouTube, the autonomous machine is shown with a snake-like attachment tethered to its head.
 The “arm” enables Spot to grip items on the ground and place them in a basket on its back.
 It also enables the robot to turn door handles and open doors.
-In a bizarre display of agility, two of the new animatrons use their arms to swing a jump rope while an older version of Spot bounces up and down in the middle.
+In a bizarre display of agility, two of the new animatrons use their arms to swing a jump rope while another Spot robot bounces up and down in the middle.

 The video uploaded Monday has been watched more than 3.5 million times.

-Spot Enterprise “finds and picks up objects (trash), tidies up the living room, opens doors, operates switches and valves, tends the garden and generally has fun,” Boston Dynamics said.
+Spot Arm “finds and picks up objects (trash), tidies up the living room, opens doors, operates switches and valves, tends the garden and generally has fun,” Boston Dynamics said.

 The arm has a clasp that can open, shut and rotate, enabling the robot to lift, carry, drag and place a wide variety of objects, but it falls short of human-like dexterity, an unmet robotics challenge that would allow machines to grasp and manipulate oddly shaped and unfamiliar objects.